Weekly Corporate Event Highlights

 Same store sales announcements: This metric tells investors whether a company is actually growing in popularity or improving its pricing power, or if it's simply growing its sales by opening more stores.

-Following are the selected events from Wall Street Horizon impacting the most widely held securities scheduled each week.
+Following are notable events from earnings reports and dividend dates to splits and M&As impacting the most widely held securities scheduled each week.